argenkiwi/argenkiwi.github.io/source/_posts/Android-MVP-with-Dagger.md

 - MVP
 - Dagger
 ---
 The _Model-View-Presenter_ pattern for software architecture helps separate concerns in an application.
-I would like to share with you how I apply this pattern by implementing dependency injection using [Dagger](http://google.github.io/dagger/).
+I would like to share with you how I apply this pattern by using [Dagger](http://google.github.io/dagger/) for dependency injection.

 Setup
 -----

-To learn how to add _Dagger_ to your project's dependencies, click [here](http://soflete.github.io/2016/04/02/Setup-Dagger-in-Android/).
+To learn how to include _Dagger_ into your project's dependencies, click [here](http://soflete.github.io/2016/04/02/Setup-Dagger-in-Android/).

 Dagger components and modules
 -----------------------------